fradosolis/cv-solis/content/authors/admin/_index.md

 <small><a href="https://manuelcaipocc.goatcounter.com/" target="_blank" style="color: rgba(0, 0, 0, 0.1); text-decoration: none;">Analytics</a></small> -->

-I’m a Mechanical Engineer with over 5 years of experience in engineering design, project supervision, and maintenance management within the mining and industrial sectors.
-My background combines strong technical expertise in structural and mechanical design, conveyor systems, material handling, and industrial facilities with proven leadership in project coordination and client communication.
+I’m a Mechanical Engineer delivering high-impact, professional solutions in the design, maintenance, and optimization of industrial and mining equipment.

-I graduated in Mechanical Engineering from Universidad Nacional de San Agustín de Arequipa (UNSA), earning high academic distinction and multiple national scholarships for academic excellence.
+I began my engineering path in Peru, where I trained as a Mechanical Engineer at the Universidad Nacional de San Agustín de Arequipa (UNSA), graduating with an outstanding academic ranking that laid a strong foundation for my technical expertise.
+From the start, I was drawn to projects that combined complex operational challenges with the need for practical, reliable engineering solutions.

-Throughout my career, I have contributed to large-scale mining and industrial projects across Peru, including the design and validation of belt conveyors, API tanks, structural frameworks, and heavy-duty cranes, as well as the supervision of material handling and port facilities.
-My work has consistently focused on optimizing resources, ensuring compliance with international standards (ASME, API, AISC, AS), and improving project efficiency through process automation and workflow optimization.
+My professional journey has taken me through high-impact industrial and mining projects for globally recognised companies such as Freeport-McMoRan, Chinalco Mining Corporation, Southern Copper Corporation, and Anglo American.
+In these roles, I translated operational requirements into engineered solutions across material-handling systems, structural frameworks, and industrial infrastructure.
+This experience strengthened my skills in advanced FEM/DEM simulation, detailed design, and multidisciplinary coordination, always emphasizing safety, constructability, and efficiency.

+I have led mechanical and structural design tasks, developed engineering calculations, and optimized material-handling systems through advanced modeling and analysis.
+My work also includes technical reviews, field support, and coordination to ensure compliance with standards, schedules, and multidisciplinary requirements.
+I consistently collaborate with clients, supervisors, and contractors to resolve technical issues, validate specifications, and enhance system performance.
+My approach is based on continuous improvement, clear communication, and well-reasoned decision-making.

 I specialize in:

 - **Mechanical & Structural Design**
-Conveyor systems, tanks, silos, and steel frameworks.
+Design and verification of conveyor systems, tanks, silos, feeders, chutes, and steel frameworks.

 - **Simulation & Analysis – FEM/DEM**
-Structural and material handling optimization.
+Structural assessment and material-handling optimization through numerical modeling.

 - **Project & Safety Management**
-Supervision, documentation, WHS/OHS compliance.
+Supervision, construction support, documentation control, and WHS/OHS compliance.

 - **Process Optimization**
-Development of macros and tools to reduce downtime and design cycles.
+Development of tools, macros, and workflows to reduce design cycles and operational downtime.

 - **Technology Stack**
-AutoCAD, SolidWorks, NX, SAP2000, ANSYS, FEM/DEM Simulation, Project Management Tools.
+AutoCAD, SolidWorks, Siemens NX, SAP2000, ANSYS, FEM/DEM simulation tools, and project-management platforms.

-I am passionate about bridging engineering with smart systems, driving innovation in mining, industrial automation, and sustainable infrastructure.
-Looking ahead, I aim to expand my expertise into advanced engineering design and Industry 4.0 applications, contributing to projects that integrate mechanical engineering with data-driven decision-making.
+I’m committed to delivering solutions that add measurable value and strengthen operational performance.
+I am also open to considering other positions that you believe align better with my skills, experience, and potential to contribute.